fenago/nlp-generative-ai-bootcamp/lab_guides/Lab_5_part2.md

 and print out details for debugging.

-With these examples, you now have a guide to generating and manipulating images with DALL·E in Google Colab, all featuring Daisy, our Belgian Malinois or a Sunflower.
+With these exercises, you now have a guide to generating and manipulating images with DALL·E in Jupyter, all featuring Daisy, our Belgian Malinois or a Sunflower.
 Remember, while the code provided here is for illustrative purposes, actual implementation may require further tweaks, especially when dealing with image files and API responses.
 Happy coding